December 10, 2024

 Treatment Tips

-• Wipe down leaves with a damp cloth to remove visible pests.
+• Wipe the leaves with a cloth and sim to remove any of the pests you can see.

-• Spray the plant with insecticidal soap or neem oil weekly until the infestation clears.
+• Spray your ZZ plant with insecticidal soap or neem oil every week until the pests are gone.

 9. Foul Smell from Soil